earlution/vwmp/KB/Architecture/Standards_and_ADRs/E01-vwmp-frontend-technology-decision.md

 ### Low Risk ✅
 - React Flow is mature and stable
 - CDN approach is well-supported
-- FastAPI + React integration is common pattern
+- Django + React integration is common pattern

 ### Mitigation
 - Start with CDN for rapid prototyping